informalsystems/tendermint-rs/docs/spec/lightclient/attacks/evidence-handling.md

 # Light client attacks

-We define a light client attack as an observation of conflicting headers for a given height that can be verified starting from the common light block.
+We define a light client attack as detection of conflicting headers for a given height that can be verified starting from the trusted light block.
 A light client attack is defined in the context of interactions of light client with two peers.
-One of the peers (called primary) defines a trace of verified headers (primary trace) that are being checked against trace (witness trace) from the other peer (called witness).
+One of the peers (called primary) defines a trace of verified light blocks (primary trace) that are being checked against trace of the other peer (called witness) that we call witness trace.

-A light client attack is defined by the primary and witness traces that have a common root (the same header for a common height) but forms conflicting branches (end of traces is for the same height but with different headers).
-As conflicting branches could be arbitrarily big ( as branches continue do diverge after a bifurcation point), we define a valid light client attack as one where a primary trace is of height two (consist of a common header and a conflicting header) and we don't constrain witness trace.
-The rational is the fact that we assume that the primary is under suspicion (therefore not trusted) and the witness plays support role to detect and process an attack (therefore trusted).
+A light client attack is defined by the primary and witness traces that have a common root (the same trusted light block for a common height) but forms conflicting branches (end of traces is for the same height but with different headers).
-Therefore, once a light client detect an attack, it needs to send to a witness only missing data (common height and conflicting light block) as it has its trace.
+Note that conflicting branches could be arbitrarily big as branches continue to diverge after a bifurcation point.
+We propose an approach that allows us to define a valid light client attack only with a common light block and a single conflicting light block.
+We rely on the fact that we assume that the primary is under suspicion (therefore not trusted) and that the witness plays support role to detect and process an attack (therefore trusted).
+Therefore, once a light client detects an attack, it needs to send to a witness only missing data (common height and conflicting light block) as it has its trace.
 Keeping light client attack data of constant size saves bandwidth and reduces an attack surface.
-As we will explain below, although in the context of light client core verification (TODO: add reference) the roles of primary and witness are clearly defined, in case of the attack, we run the same procedure attack detection procedure twice where the roles are swapped.
-The rationale is that light client does not know what peer is correct (on a right main branch) so it tries to create and submit an attack evidence to both peers.
+As we will explain below, although in the context of light client core [verification](verification) the roles of primary and witness are clearly defined, in case of the attack, we run the same attack detection procedure twice where the roles are swapped.
+The rationale is that the light client does not know what peer is correct (on a right main branch) so it tries to create and submit an attack evidence to both peers.

 Light client attack evidence consists of a conflicting light block, a common height and an attack type.
 There are three types of attacks that can be executed against Tendermint light client:
     - lunatic attack